skywind3000/vim-navigator/README.md

 ## Features

 - Better layout: each column can have different width.
 Columns with short texts will not occupy a lot of space.
-- Full customizable: separator style and visibility, bracket (around key character) visibility, and position.
+- Full customizable: separator style and visibility, bracket (around key character) visibility, spacing, padding, and position.
 - Zero timeout mode.
 - Adaptive window size.
 - Buffer local keymaps for different file types.